kenchan323/k_personal_projects/README.md

 lda_nlp
 -
-    - Training a LDA (LLatent Dirichlet allocation) model on a corpus of ~2500 BBC News articles from 2004/2005.
+    - Training a LDA (Latent Dirichlet Allocation) model on a corpus of ~2500 BBC News articles from 2004/2005.
     Using LDA we cna detect k number of topics (k being a hyper-parameter) and see the "weights" of words in each of these k topics.
     LDA is a topic modelling technique within the domain of Natural Lanaguage Processing.